Family Fishing Charters in West Palm Beach

 Comfort Notes

 - Seasickness risk: Moderate on offshore trips; the Gulf Stream current creates a rolling swell even on calm-looking days.
 Inshore lagoon trips carry very low seasickness risk.
+If anyone in the group gets carsick on winding roads, start with inshore.

 - Bathrooms: Most private charter boats have basic onboard facilities.
 Confirm this before booking if you have young kids.
+Drift boats always have onboard restrooms.

 What to Expect

 You’ll meet the captain at the dock, usually early morning for the best conditions.
-The captain or mate handles gear setup.rods, reels, and bait are included on most private charters.
+The captain or mate handles gear setup.
+Rods, reels, and bait are included on most private charters.
 Kids don’t need to know anything about fishing; the crew will walk them through casting and retrieval.

 On inshore trips, you’ll stay in the Lake Worth Lagoon or work nearshore reefs within a few miles of the inlet.
 Expect to target snook around dock pilings and structure, snapper near reef edges, and the occasional tarpon sighting.
 The boat stays in protected water the entire trip.
+The captain will move the boat two or three times to find active fish, anchoring near pilings, bridge shadow lines, and mangrove edges.

 On offshore trips, expect a 15 to 30 minute run to reach the Gulf Stream.
 Once there, the boat slows to trolling speed and the rods go out.
 Sailfish are the primary winter target; mahi-mahi appear spring through early summer.
 Kids need to be comfortable with open-ocean motion before you commit to offshore.
+The mate will help younger anglers fight fish that are too strong for them to handle alone.

 If weather deteriorates mid-trip, the captain will return to port early.
 On private charters, you have more flexibility to call the trip than you would on a drift boat.